Spider-Woman (Jessica Drew): Origins

+Original

-Spider-Woman was born Jessica Miriam Drew, daughter of Jonathan Drew and Merriam Drew, in London, England.
-At a young age, her family moves to a lab built by her father and High Evolutionary near Mount Wundagore in Transia, where she becomes gravely ill from months of uranium exposure.
-To save her life, her father injects her with an experimental serum based on irradiated spiders' blood.
-Because the serum requires a month's incubation, Wyndham places her in a genetic accelerator.
+Spider-Woman was born Jessica Miriam Drew, daughter of American scientist Jonathan Drew and French citizen Miriam Drew, in London, England.
+At a young age, her family moves from their apartment in Paris, France to a lab built by her father and High Evolutionary near Mount Wundagore, where she becomes gravely ill from months of uranium exposure.
+To save her life, her father injects her with an experimental serum based on irradiated spiders' blood and Wyndham places her in a genetic accelerator due to the serums incubation period.
 Shortly after, her mother dies and her father leaves for the United States, leaving Wyndham to care for her.
-While in the accelerator, she ages at a decelerated rate.
-When she is finally released, decades later, Drew is only 17 years old.
+Her aging slows in the machine, leaving her 17 years old when she is removed.

-Drew is ostracized by the other residents of Mount Wundagore, the High Evolutionary's New Men, since she was originally human while they were animals.
-Because of this, she eventually leaves to seek human civilization.
+Drew is ostracized by the other residents of Mount Wundagore, the High Evolutionary's New Men, causing her to leave and seek human civilization.
 She is captured by a Hydra reserve unit under Count Otto Vermis's leadership who erases her memories, brainwashes her, and recruits her as a Hydra agent under the codename Arachne.
-One of Hydra's top agents, Jared, is assigned to train her in combat and espionage and to seduce her.
+Jared, a top Hydra agent, is assigned to train her in combat and espionage, and to seduce her.
 Once Jessica has become his lover, he allows himself to be captured by S.H.I.E.L.D. so that she can be goaded into assassinating S.H.I.E.L.D. commander Nick Fury.

 While battling Fury, Jessica accidentally kills Jared and learns Hydra's true nature.
-She quits Hydra and assaults the unit's base, sending Count Vermis into a fatal crash, but not before he unlocks memory implants that she was actually an evolved spider and had killed a man before her association with Hydra.
+She assaults Hydra's base, sending Count Vermis into a fatal crash, but not before he unlocks memory implants that she was actually an evolved spider and had killed a man before her association with Hydra.
 Despondent from these revelations, she wanders the woods where Vermis crashed until being recaptured and hypnotized by Hydra.

 Spider-Woman: Origin

-Origin does away with the spider-blood serum and genetic accelerator elements of the character's previous origin story.
-Instead, Jessica's powers derive from her mother's womb being hit by a laser beam containing the DNA traits of several different species of spiders while she was carrying Jessica (the Drews were trying to splice and harness spiders' environmental adaptive capabilities to graft them into the human genome).
+Origin retcons the spider-blood serum and genetic accelerator elements of the character's previous origin story.
+Instead, Jessica's powers derive from her mother's womb being hit by a laser beam containing the DNA traits of several different species of spiders (the Drews were trying to harness spiders' environmental adaptive capabilities to graft them into the human genome).

 After Jessica's parents disappear under mysterious circumstances, Jessica is recruited into Hydra under false pretenses, where she is made into a formidable fighter and assassin.
 She is trained and mentored by Taskmaster, who trains her in many martial disciplines and more than seven different fighting styles out of his own "arsenal".

-In this re-telling, Otto Vermis, originally recruiting her into Hydra, is rather an old, retired Hydra agent whom Jessica seduces to gain information that will lead her to her father.

-In addition, Origin made the following modifications: